adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 even generate a valid SQL dump to import into MySQL database, but seriously - we don't want to do that. :-) (But we did an exact opposite!
 We had to import old data.)

+That's one of the greatest outcomes of all this - logic is stripped down (but still there is some logic), what's left for you is XML transformations.
+The thing is you greatly reduce a chance of bug - your data can be incorrect but can not contain bugs or be invalid (as long as validation in datastore works correctly).
+And surprisingly we had issues when some properties were missing in resource - nothing broke, we had our XSLTs set up in way that just the part where that property value should be shown - it was not shown.
+No ifs, no template logic.
+And you get this pretty much by default if you use XSLT correct.

 ## Embrace the Open Source version of this!